The PFAS test trusted by firefighters and first responders, now available for everyone!

 PFAS not detected

-These compounds were either absent, or at such low concentration we couldn't reliably say whether they were present or not.
+These compounds were either absent, or at such low concentration we couldn't detect them in your sample.

 Some results are too high to be accurately measured